MinchinWeb/blog.minchin.ca/content/20170531-deploying-pelican-with-travis-to-github.md

 title: Advanced Pelican: Automated Site Updates with Travis-CI and GitHub Pages
 date: 2017-05-31 19:50
-tags: pelican, pelican plugins, python
+tags: Pelican, Pelican Plugins, Python
 Category: Essays

 In this article I'll talk about how I automated updating my